Yoneda Lemma for Simplicial Spaces: Some Facts about Model Categories

+be a Quillen adjunction of model categories.
+Then the following are equivalent: \begin{enumerate} \item $(F,G)$ is a Quillen equivalence. \item $F$ reflects weak equivalences between cofibrant objects and the derived counit map $FLG(n) \to n$ is an equivalence for every fibrant-cofibrant object $n \in \mathcal{N}$ (Here $LG(n)$ is a cofibrant replacement of $G(n)$ inside $\mathcal{M}$). \item $G$ reflects weak equivalences between fibrant objects and the derived unit map $m \to GRF(m)$ is an equivalence for every fibrant-cofibrant object $m \in \mathcal{M}$ (Here $RF(m)$ is a fibrant replacement of $F(m)$ inside $\mathcal{N}$). \end{enumerate} \end{lemone}

+We move on to the main topic of this appendix, namely the existence of two localized model structures on the category of simplicial spaces over a fixed simplicial space and their comparison.

+\begin{propone} \cite[Theorem 7.6.5]{hirschhorn2003modelcategories} Let $\mathcal{M}$ be a model structure on $\ss$.
+Let $X$ be a simplicial space.
+There is a simplicial model structure on $\ss_{/X}$, which we call the {\it induced model structure} and denote by $(\ss_{/X})^{\mathcal{M}}$, and which satisfies following conditions: \begin{itemize} \item[(F)] A map $f: Y \to Z$ over $X$ is a (trivial) fibration if $Y \to Z$ is a (trivial) fibration \item[(W)] A map $f:Y \to Z$ over $X$ is a weak equivalence if $Y \to Z$ is a weak equivalence \item[(C)] A map $f:Y \to Z$ over $X$ (trivial) cofibration if $Y \to Z$ is a (trivial) cofibration. \end{itemize} \end{propone}

+\begin{remone} The induced model structure can be defined for any model category and not just for model structures on $\ss$, but for our work there is no need for further generality. \end{remone}

-\begin{theone} \cite[Proposition 9.1]{Re01} Let $\mathcal{L}$ be a set of cofibrations in $s\s$ with the Reedy model structure.
-There exists a cofibrantly generated, simplicial model category structure on $s\s$ with the following properties: \begin{enumerate} \item the cofibrations are exactly the monomorphisms. \item the fibrant objects (called $\mathcal{L}$-local objects) are exactly the Reedy fibrant $W \in s\s$ such that
+\begin{theone} Let $X$ be a simplicial space and $\mathcal{L}$ be a set of monomorphisms in $\ss_{/X}$.
+There exists a cofibrantly generated, simplicial model category structure on $\ss_{/X}$ with the following properties: \begin{enumerate} \item The cofibrations are exactly the monomorphisms. \item The fibrant objects (called $\mathcal{L}$-local objects) are exactly the Reedy fibrations $W \to X \in \ss$ such that